neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 "A characteristic sequence of behaviors exhibited by a mouse in its home cage as it moves around the walls (thigmotaxis), approaches some food, eats, and then sleeps (center, mouse cartoons).
 Several key challenges facing any segmentation of continuous behavior into components are illustrated.
 Behaviors need to be labeled, which raises the problem of ‘‘lumping’’ versus ‘‘splitting’’ (red); for example, mice engage in thigmotaxis, behaviors in which the mouse exhibits locomotion and turning behaviors that are deterministically sequenced to generate an action where the animal circumnavigates its cage.
 Is thigmotaxis a singular or unitary behavior (because its elements are deterministically linked during its expression), or it is a sequence of walking, turning, and walking behaviors?
 Should behavior be considered at a single timescale that serially progresses or instead considered a hierarchical process organized at multiple timescales simultaneously (blue)?
 When the mouse is sniffing and running at the same time, is that a compositional behavior whose basis set includes ‘‘run’’ and ‘‘sniff,’’ or is ‘‘running+sniffing’’ a fundamentally new behavior (purple)?"[^Datta2019]
 :::

+***Q: Pick an animal and make an example behavior hierarchy that spans the activity to moveme levels.
+Think about effective ways to present a hierarchy in developing your response.
+Include definitions of each component of its behavior that you include.
+(Do not use any of the examples already given in the figure text).
+***

 ### Fixed Action Pattern (FAP)[^instinctive-motor-pattern][^fap]